sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 The authorization checks that you added to the CAP model apply not only when deployed in the cloud but also when testing locally.
 Therefore, you need a way to log in to the application locally.

 CAP offers a possibility to add local users for testing as part of the `cds` configuration.
-In this tutorial, you use the **development** profile in **package.json** file to add the users.
+In this tutorial, you use the **development** profile in the **package.json** file to add the users.

 1. Open the **package.json** file in your project directory.